Master of Arts in Human Development Counseling – Clinical Mental Health Counseling (MA)

 Visit the College of Education and Health Sciences.

-The program in Human Development Counseling is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) in both school and clinical mental health counseling.
+The program in Human Development Counseling is accredited by the Council for the Accreditation of Educator Preparation (CAEP), and National Council for Accreditation of Teacher Education (NCATE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a Community Agency Counseling program.

 The program in Human Development Counseling requires a minimum of 60 semester hours.
 Please see the Graduate School Catalog for a detailed list of program requirements.

 Students carrying a part-time course load have up to a maximum of five years to complete the program.

 In addition to meeting the minimum requirements for admission to the Graduate School, individuals seeking admission to the Human Development Counseling program should have a GPA of 3.0/4.0 in the last 60 hours of undergraduate work and a cumulative undergraduate GPA of 2.75/4.0.
 Applicants must also submit official scores from the GRE General Test or the Miller Analogies Test (MAT) and three professional and/or academic letters of reference, one of which must be from a current supervisor.
 Applicants must also satisfactorily complete the Human Development Counseling program screening interview.